-Surf’s up!
-Don’t let fear of sunburns and sand-covered tots stop you from hitting the beach as a family this summer.
+Don’t let the fear of sunburns and sand-covered tots stop you from hitting the beach as a family this summer.
 There’s nothing a little shade, SPF and genius beach hacks can’t fix.
-Read on for 25 tips to make beach trips with your baby a breeze, from a baby beach tent to a kitchen staple that removes sand like magic.
+Read on for 25 smart hacks to make ocean outings with your little one a breeze, from a baby beach tent to a kitchen staple that removes sand like magic.

 photo: Katie Taylor